 As a data scientist, I work frequently with the following tools: the Python scientific and inferential stack, R, Jupyter, AWS, Google Cloud, SQL, Flask, Docker and a heavy handful of machine learning and probabilistic models.
 I work periodically with many more: Scala, Spark and React to name a few.
 I believe it crucial to be able to both build models and productionize one's own solutions.

 As a human, I carry a deep passion for cycling and language.
 I speak fluent Spanish and am boyishly passionate about all things Latin America.
 I speak ~fluent French from time spent in Morocco and West Africa.
 Cycling — in New York City or through Central Asian deserts alike — makes me smile from ear to ear.

 Travel is a big part of who I am.
 I've been to over 60 countries and believe strongly in the concrete, extraordinary value of traveling abroad.
 In addition, I'm active in the global CouchSurfing community as a guest, host and event participant.
 My profile can be found here.

-While I'm not sure where I plan to go with machine learning, I do not plan to stop.
-Ultimately, I'd like to improve lives, predict world events and inform human-scale problems that actually matter.
+While I'm not sure where I plan to go with data science, I do not plan to stop.
+Ultimately, I'd like to work on human-scale problems that actually matter.